 This tutorial will teach you how to use Spring Cloud Sleuth with Zipkin to trace HTTP requests across your Microservices.
 Using Spring Cloud Sleuth and Zipkin, you can aggregate in one place the information about HTTP requests that your Microservices sent and the time it took for the HTTP Request to complete.
 This will help you identify a slow responding Microservices, so you can work on it to improve performance.

 Spring Cloud Sleuth

-Spring Cloud Sleuth will add a couple of additional details to a logging information when it is being logged.
+Spring Cloud Sleuth will add a couple of additional details to logging information when it is being logged.
 These are:

 - Span ID – The basic unit of work.
 For example, sending an HTTP Request will generate a new span id.
 A new span id will be generated if another Microservice is called within the same flow.
 All of these spans will be grouped under the same trace id.